nculwell/MathStudy/README.md

 ## Linear Algebra

 - Strang, *Introduction to Linear Algebra* (with OCW lectures)
+- Strang, *Linear Algebra and its Applications*
 - Klein, *Coding the Matrix* (with Brown/Coursera course; great course but not much use as a stand-alone text)
 - Axler, *Linear Algebra Done Right* (2e or 3e)
 - Hoffman and Kunze, *Linear Algebra*
+- Shilov, *Linear Algebra*
 - Halmos, *Finite-Dimensional Vector Spaces*

 Others:
-- Shilov, *Linear Algebra*
 - Anton, *Elementary Linear Algebra*
+- Meyer, *Matrix Analysis and Applied Linear Algebra Book and Solutions Manual*
 - Gentle, *Matrix Algebra: Theory, Computations, and Applications in Statistics*
 - Bernstein, *Matrix Mathematics: Theory, Facts, and Formulas*
-- Meyer, *Matrix Analysis and Applied Linear Algebra Book and Solutions Manual*
-- Lang, *Linear Algebra*

 Jim Hefferon has a free (GFDL) linear algebra text [http://joshua.smcvt.edu/linearalgebra/] which is available as a PDF file or as Latex source.
 It has exercises with worked answers.